 - The payroll portion of the PPP loan proceeds must be at least 60% to allow the loan to be forgivable.

-- Can NOT be used in conjunction with the Employee Retention Credit (see below).
+- Can NOT be used for wages considered for the Employee Retention Tax Credit (see below).

 - SBA details for Paycheck Protection Plan (PPP) Loans